Distribute Power BI content to external guest users with Azure AD B2B

 The guest user must sign in with their organization email address.
 They'll receive a prompt to accept the invitation after signing in.
 After signing in, the app opens for the guest user.
 To return to the app, they should bookmark the link or save the email.

 The guest user must have the proper licensing in place to view the content that you shared.
-There are three ways to make sure the user has a proper license: use Power BI Premium, assign a Power BI Pro license, or use the guest's Power BI Pro license.
+There are a few ways to make sure the user has a proper license: use Power BI Premium, assign a Power BI Pro license, get a Premium Per User (PPU) license, or use the guest's Power BI Pro license.

-Guest users who can edit and manage content in the organization need a Power BI Pro license to contribute content to workspaces or share content with others.
+Guest users who can edit and manage content in the organization need a Power BI Pro or Premium Per User (PPU) license to contribute content to workspaces or share content with others.

 Use Power BI Premium

 Assigning the workspace to Power BI Premium capacity lets the guest user use the app without requiring a Power BI Pro license.
-Power BI Premium also lets apps take advantage of other capabilities like increased refresh rates, dedicated capacity, and large model sizes.
+Power BI Premium also lets apps take advantage of other capabilities like increased refresh rates and large model sizes.

 Assign a Power BI Pro license to guest user